 Vitamins are crucial for growth and for the body’s proper functioning.
 They are divided into two categories: water-soluble vitamins and fat-soluble vitamins.
 Water-soluble vitamins, such as vitamin C, dissolve in water.
 When an excess of vitamins is taken in, it is eliminated in the urine.
-Therefore, it’s necessary to include them in your daily diet, since it’s impossible for the body to store them.
 As for fat-soluble vitamins such as vitamin D, they are absorbed and stored in fat.

 The human body needs 13 essential vitamins in order to function.
-They include: vitamin A, C, D, E, and K and the group of 8 B vitamins.
+They include: vitamin A, C, D, E, and K and eight from the vitamin B complex.
 Each of these vitamins has its specific function in the body, such as transforming food into energy, maintaining healthy cells or helping the immune system.
 Vitamins impact a number of essential biological processes related to life and health.

-Like vitamins, minerals must be consumed in adequate quantities for the body to function properly.
-Minerals play a part in many chemical reactions and are vital to the human body.
+Like vitamins, minerals must be consumed in adequate amounts for the body to function properly.
+Minerals play a part in several biological processes and are vital to the human body.
 Among minerals, we find:

-Daily vitamin and mineral requirements are known to scientists and are referred to as the “Recommended Daily Allowance” (RDA).
-RDA can be defined as the goal for usual intake to meet nutritional needs of 97 to 98% of healthy individuals, according to gender and age.
+Daily vitamin and mineral requirements are known to scientists and are referred to as the “Recommended Dietary Allowance” (RDA).
+RDA can be defined as the average intake level that is sufficient to meet the é.nutritional needs of 97 to 98% of healthy individuals, according to sex and age.

-For several individuals in Canada, daily calcium and vitamin D requirements are not met, therefore a supplement is needed.
+For many Canadians, daily calcium and vitamin D requirements are not met, therefore a supplement is needed.
 It’s important to know the recommended intake for your age group, and to overcome any deficiencies to maintain bone health.
 Ask your pharmacist for information on the subject.